ANSSI-FR/sftp2misp/README.md

 If Python virtualenv is activated : `python3 sftp2misp.py ` otherwise `path/to/venv/bin/python3 sftp2misp.py`.

 Options
-  - `-c configfile` to specify an alternative configuration file to `config/config.yaml`
+  - `-c, --config CONFIG_FILE` to specify `CONFIG_FILE` as an alternative configuration file to `config/config.yaml`
-  - `--no-download` to bypass JSON MISP files download, and just import into MISP the JSON MISP files from subfolder `./output`
+  - `-n, --no-download` to bypass JSON MISP files download, and just import into MISP the JSON MISP files from subfolder `./output`